AdamsUthman/AdamsUthman/README.md

 Software Engineer.
 UI/UX Designer
 ---------------------------------

-I am a Software Engineer, with a passion for developing apps to solve modern-day problems.
-I am currently completing my master's at the University of Essex Online and also a Software Engineering BootCamp at ALX
+I am a Software Engineer and UI/UX Designer, with a passion for developing applications and software to solve modern-day problems.
+I am currently completing my master's at University of Essex Online and also a Software Engineering BootCamp at ALX.

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [My portfolio based on the work done during my masters at University of Essex Online](http://adamsuthman.github.io/adamsuthman-University_of_Essex_eportfolio/)